 Footer

 It is important to understand that Audit Logging does not capture event data in real time.
 There is a short lag as data is batched into the log from multiple cloud-based background services, depending on event type.
-Expect a lag of up to ten minutes between event and log entry becoming available.
+Expect a lag of up to one hour between event and log entry becoming available.
 The actual time will most likely be less than this.
 Refresh the browser to see the latest log entries.

 Since your Log may not have much data if you are in a Sigma Trial, we will use a Sigma internal instance to demonstrate how to use the Audit Log to see how many daily login attempts have occurred, both successful and failed.
 The methods will apply to any other instance of Sigma but with different log data.